Tommi O'Reilly

-Tommi Dylan Brooklyn O'Reilly (born 15 December 2003) is an English professional footballer who plays as an attacking midfielder or right winger for EFL League Two club Crewe Alexandra, on loan from club Aston Villa.
+Tommi Dylan Brooklyn O'Reilly (born 15 December 2003) is an English professional footballer who plays as an attacking midfielder or right winger for club Doncaster Rovers, on loan from club Aston Villa.

 Early life

 O'Reilly joined the Aston Villa academy at the age of seven years-old.
 He is a fan of the club and attended the club's successful Wembley Stadium trip for the 2019 EFL Championship play-off final against Derby County on the terraces.

 Career

 Early career and debut

 O'Reilly was part of the Aston Villa side which won the 2021 FA Youth Cup.
 He signed his first professional contract with Aston Villa in March 2022.

 During the 2021-22 season he was called up to first-team training by manager Steven Gerrard, and featured in friendly matches for the club.
 That season, he was included in Villa match-day squads and named as a substitute for matches in the Premier League without making his debut.
 He made his debut in the EFL Trophy against AFC Wimbledon in August 2022.
 The following season he captained the Aston Villa side in the competition.

 On 14 December 2023, O'Reilly made his first team debut in a 1–1 UEFA Europa Conference League draw away at Zrinjski Mostar.
 On 19 January 2024, O'Reilly signed a new contract with Aston Villa.